 Alternatively, hailing a taxi on the street will give you more opportunity to haggle for a lower price – sometimes as little as 800 pesos.
 Knowing a little Spanish here can go a long way.

-You can also use ride-sharing apps such as Uber or InDriver (a local ride-sharing app in Mexico) to get a drive from Puerto Vallarta to San Pancho.
-The price depends on demand, but I know people who have gotten rides for as low as 300 pesos.
+You can also use ride-sharing apps such as Uber or InDriver (a local ride-sharing app in Mexico) to get a ride from Puerto Vallarta to San Pancho.
+The price is almost always cheaper than a taxi.
+It depends on demand, but I know people who have gotten rides for as low as 400 pesos.

 Those who want to get immersed in the local experience can access San Pancho by bus.